dinovski/iPipet/README.md

 ipipet.teamerlich.org is no longer maintained

-The app is currently available at ipipet.com
+The app is currently available at ipipet.com (or https://ipipet.fly.dev/)

 The flask app can be run locally:
 ```